 San Francisco Veterans Affairs Medical Center

-The San Francisco Veterans Affairs Medical Center (VAMC) provides primary and tertiary care to veterans, coordinates outreach efforts throughout the entire region, and has 135 housestaff in all specialties on site.
+The San Francisco Veterans Affairs Medical Center (VAMC) provides primary and tertiary care to veterans, coordinates outreach efforts throughout the entire region.
 It is located in the northwest corner of San Francisco with gorgeous views (when not too foggy) of the ocean and Golden Gate Bridge.
-The VAMC is a 220-bed facility, including an 18-bed ICU and a telemetry unit.
+The SFVAMC is a 220-bed facility, including an 18-bed ICU and a telemetry unit.
 The hospital is connected to the outpatient clinics, and many housestaff have their primary care clinic here and rotate through the subspecialty clinics.
 Internal Medicine residents rotate on inpatient general medicine and ICU medicine and many have their continuity clinic here.

 With extensive past medical histories that would level mere mortals, these patients have some of the most unbelievable stories and intriguing management issues.

 Resident reflection on their experience at VAMC

 In addition to the four training sites, residents may also rotate at a variety of other community sites, including city clinics, public health centers, long-term nursing and rehabilitation facilities, and managed care settings to maximize their educational opportunities.